izzy-robinson/msc-thesis/Outlook.md

     enumerator: 13.%s
 ---

+# Outlook

 Over the course of discovering the results conveyed within this thesis, several loose-ends were left untied.
-This prompts multiple open questions, of which a non-exhaustive list is now supplied.
+These promptt multiple open questions, of which a non-exhaustive list is now supplied.

+Given time, we hope to engage in these future directions.